The Other Side Of Love

 Originally the B-side of ‘I’m Your Money’.
 12 inch version now available as a bonus track on the CD ‘Penthouse & Pavement’ via Virgin Records

 JAPAN European Son (1981)

 Originally recorded as a demo for the 1979 Giorgio Moroder sessions that produced ‘Life In Tokyo’, this sequencer heavy number was rejected by the Italian disco maestro.
-Left dormant in the vaults of Ariola Hansa, after JAPAN left the label, ‘European Son’ was subsequently finished off under the supervision of John Punter and tagged onto a 1981 reissue of ‘Life In Tokyo’.
-Retrospectively, ‘European Son’ is an important document that shows David Sylvian’s vocals in transition from the catty aggression of earlier albums ‘Adolescent Sex’ and ‘Obscure Alternatives’ to the Ferry-ish croon most now associate with the band.
-And like a number of the tracks listed, it was considered good enough to flip over as an A-side albeit in remixed form by Steve Nye.
+Left dormant in the vaults of Ariola Hansa, after JAPAN left the label, ‘European Son’ was subsequently finished off by John Punter and tagged onto a 1981 reissue of ‘Life In Tokyo’.
+Retrospectively, it shows David Sylvian’s vocals in transition from the catty aggression of earlier albums to the Ferry-ish croon most now associate with the band.
+In 1982, it became an A-side remixed by Steve Nye.